Bradfield/algos/book/graphs/strongly-connected-components.md

 position: 10
 ---

-For the remainder of this section we will turn our attention to some extremely large graphs.
+For the remainder of this chapter we will turn our attention to some extremely large graphs.
 The graphs we will use to study some additional algorithms are the graphs produced by the connections between hosts on the Internet and the links between web pages.
 We will begin with web